 Field Required Description and Conditions Action yes Values of either I (Insert) or U (Update).
 'I' is for new disturbance reports - to RESULTS, and 'U' is to update disturbance reports previously submitted to RESULTS.
 ATU ID no An automatically generated sequential number to identify a specific Activity.
 May be used to update information for a given disturbance.
 Licensee ID optional Allows licensee to provide a unique identifier for the disturbance.
 Licence yes Licence number of the opening corresponding to the cutting authority.
-Number 5 e.g., TFL49; A20019; W0012.
-Cutting Permit conditional The cutting permit for the opening corresponding to the licence in the 0 cutting permit document, if one exists.
+Number e.g., TFL49; A20019; W0012.
+Cutting Permit conditional The cutting permit for the opening corresponding to the licence in the cutting permit document, if one exists.
 Cutblock yes The approved cutblock identifier for the opening.
 No leading zeros.
 Special characters and spaces are not recommended (e.g., -, /, , ). e.g., 1002LM.
 Disturbance yes Code indicating the reason for the disturbance within the opening.
-Code See Appendix A to locate Disturbance Code list) e.g., B; F; L; S. Disturbance yes Start date of the disturbance.
+Code See the RESULTS Technical Specifications to locate Disturbance Code list e.g., B; F; L; S. Disturbance yes Start date of the disturbance.
 Harvest commencement does not include Start Date road building activity.
 Not greater than today's date.
-Disturbance yes Date when the disturbance is completed, after completion of primary Completion harvesting activities (falling and yarding).
-Other activities or further Date requirements under the cutting authority are classified as post-harvest activities.
-Used to determine milestone declaration dates.
-Not greater than today's date.
-Disturbance yes Area (ha's) of the opening that was disturbed by the present activity.
-Area Includes: NAR, newly created roads, other unnatural non-productive features (e.g., NP UNN - gravel pits, landings), and natural non- productive sites (e.g., NP NAT, NCC - rocky outcrops, small swamps) too small to map.
-Does not include: retained (undisturbed) areas such as WTP or other reserves of mature or immature timber, previously existing roads, mappable natural non-productive areas (e.g., NP NAT - rock, swamps), or mappable non-commercial cover (e.g., NCC - brush) identified on the site plan that is excluded from the NAR.
-Silvicultural yes Code that identifies the primary category of silvicultural system used and System is either even-aged or uneven-aged.
-Different silvicultural systems in an opening are reported separately.
-1 See Appendix A to locate Silviculture System Code list.
-Silvicultural conditional Code that further describes the spatial layout of the silvicultural system.
-Variant Include if a variant applies to the silvicultural system.
-See Appendix A to locate Silvicultural Variant Code list.
-Silvicultural yes Code that describes the harvest entry or timing of the cut within the Cut Phase prescription.
-See Appendix A to locate Silvicultural Cut Phase Code list.